AlexanderDBolton/Regimes_RJMCMC/README.md

 ### Example

 The example gives two simultaneous Bernoulli processes and a full description of the change points for these processes.
-Input parameters are included as well.
+Input parameters for the RJMCMC sampler and PELT algorithm are included as well.

 ### PELT Code

 The 'PELT_Code' directory contains C++ code for implementing the PELT algorithm for segmenting a time series.
 PELT was created by R. Killick, P. Fearnhead and I.A.
 Eckley (see https://arxiv.org/pdf/1101.1438.pdf for their explanation of the algorithm).
 The PELT algorithm detects change points, finding the set of change points that minimises the BIC or AIC.
 The compile_PELT executable compiles the code into an executable called PELT.
 Information on how to run a PELT job can be found in the PELT_Code directory.

 ### Simulation Study